-Charlotte Rae Of ‘The Facts Of Life’ & ‘Diff’rnt Strokes’ Has Died At The Age Of 92
+Charlotte Rae Of ‘The Facts Of Life’ And ‘Diff’rent Strokes’ Has Died At The Age Of 92

 — Fox News (@FoxNews) August 6, 2018

 Rae also authored a memoir that was published in 2015.
 Titled The Facts of My Life, it chronicled many of her experiences in Hollywood as well as some personal details like her battle with alcoholism.
-Fox News Entertainment reported that Rae described alcohol as her “drug of choice” to help her sleep during the years she appeared as Molly the Mail Lady on Sesame Street but that her problem started back in her college years.
-She described her and husband John Strauss as “drinking buddies.”
+Fox News reported that Rae described alcohol as her “drug of choice” to help her sleep during the years she appeared as Molly the Mail Lady on Sesame Street, but that her problem started back in her college years.
+She described her and husband, John Strauss, as “drinking buddies.”
 When doctors told her that her first child, her son Andy, was autistic and mentally disabled, life became dark, and her drinking habit worsened.
 She finally sought help in her 40s, attending her first AA meeting after the wrap party for Sesame Street.
 She remained sober the rest of her life.

 Rae also revealed in her memoir that Strauss eventually also joined AA and made a confession to his sponsor and then to her that changed her life.
 He was bisexual.
 They remained friends, but their marriage ended in divorce.

-Although she was mostly known for her role as the beloved Mrs. Garret, Rae’s acting career started back in the 1950s.
-She appeared on the Phil Silvers show from 1955 to 1958 and went on to join the cast of Car 54, Where Are You? from 1961 to 1963.
+Although she was mostly known for her role as the beloved Mrs. Garrett, Rae’s acting career started back in the 1950s.
+She appeared on The Phil Silvers Show from 1955 to 1958 and went on to join the cast of Car 54, Where Are You? from 1961 to 1963.
 In total, Rae had 93 acting credits to her name.

 “At 91, every day is a birthday.
 [In my book] I want to tell everybody to celebrate every day, to savor the day and be good to yourself, love yourself, and then you can be good to others and be of service to others.”